DFife99/Top-Watch/README.md

     - Radio Inputs
         - Not so much a bug, but i found out you cant change the colour of a radio button as its set and overridden by browser.
+        - To counter this ive made my own radio button, which works out better as it changes based on the colour the user wants for the phone

 ## Sources